 Boredom at The Fifth Element is almost as hard to understand as reading it as “pompous.”
 Roger Ebert seemed much closer to the truth when he called it “a jumble that includes greatness.
 Like Metropolis (1926) or Blade Runner, it offers such extraordinary visions that you put your criticisms on hold and are simply grateful to see them.”

 Which is to say, it’s easy to understand being bewildered by the inherent too-muchness of it.
 The Fifth Element is like Terry Gilliam’s Brazil by way of The Last Boy Scout, combining goofily center-framed visions of a cacophonous future with a gruff, hyper masculine anti-hero and a French flair for slapstick.
-The Fifth Element was the most expensive French film ever made at the time, and it sort of radiates the country’s love of Jerry Lewis.
-Glayvin!
+The Fifth Element was the most expensive French film ever made at the time, and it seems to vibrate with the same sensibility that makes the French love Jerry Lewis.

 With its overt sex and violence (think Chris Tucker’s Ruby Rhod going down on a stewardess or Bruce Willis’ Korben Dallas shooting a Warrior in the head), it’s sort of like Star Wars for adults.
 But even in a story that’s essentially about a showdown between good and evil, it so steadfastly refuses to take itself seriously that it’s hard to think of it as “epic.”
 (Seriously, “pompous?”
 How dare you.)

-It’s largely pretty cynical about humanity, and everyone, including the supervillain, is kind of an idiot in his or her own way.
-That might be off-putting on first viewing, but it feels so accurate.
-And yet the climax comes down to the cynic (Dallas) having to justify all of existence to the supreme being before she’ll save the Universe.
-(Also, the hero basically gets to have sex with God at the end, which is cool.)
+The Fifth Element is very different from Star Wars in that it’s largely pretty cynical about humanity.
+Everyone, including the supervillain, is kind of an idiot in his or her own way.
+That might be off-putting on first viewing, but it also feels accurate.
+And yet, the climax comes down to the cynic (Dallas) having to justify all of existence to the supreme being before she’ll save the Universe.
+Also, the hero basically gets to have sex with God at the end, which was both very cool to teen me and also feels very French.
 The Fifth Element depicts humanity at its most cosmic jokiest.
-Maybe that’s why every comedian I know can quote it by heart.

 The Future As Utter Clusterf*ck